1m1-github/FairInbox/README.md

 (future) CI: push wasm+html+js to ipfs and change ipns

 ## Security
-The off-DLT code contains vanilla js and html only (future: use WASM instead of js).
-No js frameworks or libs are used besides the DLT sdk, js-sha512 and the wallet connector sdk.
+The trusted computer code contains vanilla js and html only (future: use WASM instead of js).
+No js frameworks or libs are used besides the trustless computer sdk, js-sha512 and the wallet connector sdk.
 This minimizes the risk of injecting malicious code.

 Smart contract are secured by asserting conditions early.
 That work was live streamed as well.

 ## Learned subjective internal ordering using LLMs
-As the theory asks, we choose the learning algorithm (information) as an LLM because our data consists of text.
+potential todo: As the theory asks, we choose the learning algorithm (information) as an LLM because our data consists of text.
 LLMs can understand, given enough examples, and with privacy (your own LLM) that a user can choose this forecasted strategy vs random, which gives a partial ordering overall

 ## Design
 golang -> WASM -> IPFS -> IPNS